Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 >
 >   When there *are* multiple answers, it can be difficult to determine which answer is better than which and why.
 This can lead to adopting bad habits/methods.

-Because of this, I've decided to put together a case-study to help coders that are just entering into the art of refactoring understand how to go about writing better code.
+Because of this, I have decided to put together a case-study to help coders that are just entering into the art of refactoring understand how to go about writing better code.
 To do this, I present a problem and my solution, and then show several potential alternate solutions in order of least to most effective.
 By including a full spectrum of solutions in order, with rationale and critiques, my hope is that the reader can take away some key points about how to write better code.

 # The Problem

 The following is a solution to https://www.hackerrank.com/challenges/mini-max-sum/problem, in which a Python script must return the minimum and maximum possible values that can be created by summing the values of a list after removing any one element.
-While the problem itself states that there are only five list elements, I've chosen to write a solution that acccounts for scaling.
+While the problem itself states that there are only five list elements, I have chosen to write a solution that accounts for scaling.
 A full summary of the problem (and an example answer) can be found below.
 ![alt text](https://github.com/Fehiroh/hackerrank_problem_solving_MinMaxSum/blob/master/mini-max-sum-English.jpg "The Problem Statement")

 # The Solution
-Immediately below, I've written both the logic and the code for my solution.
-This is an approximation of how a solution would be given in either of the usual reasources.
-If you don't understand what's going on, that's okay!
-I actually spend a lot of time later building up the reasoning behind this code before before we look at it again, so just hang tight.
+Immediately below, I have written both the logic and the code for my solution.
+This approximates how a solution would be given in either of the usual resources.
+If you do not understand what is going on, that is okay!
+I spend a lot of time later building up the reasoning behind this code before we look at it again, so just hang tight.

 ## Importing Libraries